Akiyoshidai Plateau 秋吉台

 Plates and golden pillars

-These caves are Japan's largest, with nine kilometers total.
+These caves are Japan's largest, around 11 kilometers total.
 However, only around one kilometer is open to the public.

 There are two very famous places inside the cavern.
-The first is the "100 plates," a huge terrace of limestone that looks like an enormous stack of plates, all washed and ready to serve customers in an underground delicatessen.
+The first is the "100 plates," a huge terrace of limestone that looks like an enormous stack of overlapping plates, all washed and ready to be used for serving customers.
 The other is a gigantic stalactite called the "Golden Pillar," more than 15 meters tall and 4 meters in diameter.

 There's a special trail you can climb up for an additional 300 yen that takes you higher up for a great view down into the cavern.

-Toward the end of the cave is an elevator that will take you up to Akiyoshidai.
-The plateau is a five-minute walk up a gentle hill from the exit.
+An elevator will take you up to Akiyoshidai from inside the the cave.
+The Akiyoshidai Observatory is a five-minute walk uphill from the exit.
 When you step out onto the grassland, you'll have a breathtaking view of the karst.

-Pampas grass was once grown here for thatch and other domestic uses.
-The annual controlled burning of the plateau grass has prevented any large trees from growing here.
-Explore the hiking trails of this extraordinary landscape.
+Pampas grass was once harvested here for thatch and other uses.
+The annual controlled burning of the Akiyoshidai Plateau prevents trees from growing to large sizes here.
+Explore the this extraordinary landscape on foot along a network of walking trails.
 The contrast of colors—vivid green, rocky white and sky blue—will light your imagination.

 Lighting a fire to renew the grasslands

-The appearance of Akiyoshi-dai changes naturally with the seasons, and once a year with human intervention.
+The landscape of Akiyoshi-dai changes with the seasons, and once a year, people change the landscape.

-On the third Sunday in February, Akiyoshidai is set alight in a controlled fire to rejuvenate the grasslands.
-This event is called Akiyoshidai Yaki.
-Volunteers set fire to the grasses, and the fire spreads out over the landscape, turning everything black and exposing the rocks.
+On the third Sunday in February, a controlled burn is conducted at Akiyoshidai to conserve the grasslands.
+This event is called Akiyoshidai Yama-yaki.
+Local residents and volunteers set fire to the grasses, and the fire spreads out over the fields, turning everything black and exposing the white rocks.

 * The information on this page may be subject to change due to COVID-19.